THE VALUE OF LIFE, LEGS, AND PRAYER.

 Remembering that most Chinese enjoy posing for photos, I gathered everyone around for a picture, including train station personnel and my friend Li Gong.
 Craftily, I positioned everyone under the station’s large paintings.
 An enthusiastic onlooker was thrilled to hold my camera as I gave him a quick lesson in focus and how- when to click.
 The station manager, eager to stand beside me for the photos, seemed to forget about the station’s valuable paintings in the background.
 As my new friends gathered on either side, waiting for the flash, I smiled through happy tears.

 Soon,after refueling my water bottles and resting for a short while, it was time to go.
 The cold wind and threat of rain meant I must hurry; the tent had to be up before dark.
-Li Gong insisted on leading me to the next section of the Wall, which was, at least, two miles away.
+Li Gong insisted on leading me to the next section of the Wall, which was more than two miles away.
 My cautious words could not discourage my amazing one-legged friend so, together, we began moving in a northeasterly direction toward the Wall.

 Beginning my long climb, I glanced back---one last time.
 Smiling bravely, Li Gong waved as he began limping home in the darkness.